-3. Curriculum
+Curriculum

 The "3+3+4" curriculum has been fully implemented.
-The Department has also de-cross-listed electives in both the undergraduate and postgraduate programmes, to allow teachers to better take into account the skills and competencies of students in their courses.
+To prepare for younger students being admitted into university, the first-year experience of fresh entrants has been strengthened, including the introduction of orientation sessions to assist fresh entrants to acquire basic skills and methodologies in the study of law as soon as possible and the introduction of systemic academic advice.
+Mooting has been introduced as a compulsory capstone course to integrate knowledge and skills in all courses.
+The Department has also separated electives in the undergraduate and postgraduate programmes, to allow teachers to better take into account the skills and competencies of students in their courses.